indrekots/indrekots.github.io/_posts/articles/2017-07-13-how-to-write-a-good-commit-message.md

 It won't allow you to write a more detailed description on the third line.
 [Configure Git to open a text editor](https://stackoverflow.com/a/2596835/2928051) to write a commit message.

-Begin the summary line with a Capital letter and do not end it with a period.
-This can be considered as a title.
-You would not want to have a heading with a small letter and ending with a period, would you?

 Git tooling expects that the first line of a commit message is the title.
+Therefore, the first letter should be capitalized and it should not end with a period.
+You would not want to have a lower case heading that ends with a period, would you?

 For example, when running `git log --oneline`, Git prints out only the commit hash and the first line of the commit message, giving you a quick overview of the commit history.
 The following is an example of `git log --oneline` when applied on the [Spring Framework](https://github.com/spring-projects/spring-framework "Spring Framework") project.

 {% highlight bash %}